 Appropriate attire: Participants must dress appropriately for the weather.
 Wear long pants, wear or bring long-sleeved top/jacket and wear closed-toe and closed-heel shoes.
 No Shorts, Sandals, Crocs or Keens.

 Water: Staying hydrated is important, especially in warm weather.
 CEES encourages participants to bring their own reusable bottle filled with water.

 Scheduled rain dates: Participants must be available for both the project date and scheduled rain date.
 All projects are subject to change with weather conditions.
-If weather conditions are unfavorable for a service learning project, the cancellation notice will be posted by 7 AM of work day on the service learning web site and emailed to each registered participant.
-The project will then be held on the already scheduled rain date.
+If weather conditions are unfavorable for a service learning project, the cancellation notice will be posted by 7 AM of the work day on the service learning web site and emailed to each registered participant; the project will then be held on the scheduled rain date.
 Please do not call to ask about cancellations.
 All information can be found on our website.
-If you do not see a cancellation notice, the project will be held as scheduled.
+If you do not receive a cancellation notice, the project will be held as scheduled.

 Carpooling: We are not able to provide transportation to the project site.
 Carpooling with classmates is encouraged.